Republicans press for F-35 fighter jet sale to Taiwan

 Lockheed hit its 2017 target to deliver 66 F-35 fighter jets to the United States and its allies last year.

-Reporting by Patricia Zengerle, additional reporting by Mike Stone; editing by James Dalgleish
+Reporting by Patricia Zengerle, additional reporting by Mike Stone in Washington, Twinnie Siu in Taipei and Ben Blanchard in Beijing; Editing by James Dalgleish, Anne Marie Roantree and Michael Perry